 Except for a few states that have enacted nonuniform amendments to their respective versions of the UCC, Article 9 as currently in effect ("Current Article 9") excludes security interests in "deposit accounts," i.e., time, savings or similar accounts maintained with depository institutions, except as proceeds of other collateral.
 Specifically, the UCC as in effect in California, Hawaii, Idaho, Illinois and Louisiana covers deposit accounts as original collateral.
 See Calif.
 Comm.
 Code § 9104; HRS § § 490: 9-104, 490: 9-302(h); Idaho Code 28-9-302(j); ILCS § § 5/9-104, 5/9-302; LSA-RS § 10: 9-305(4).
 The Oregon UCC covers security interests in savings and time deposit accounts, but not checking accounts, as original collateral.
 ORS § § 79.1040, 79.3020, 79.3120.

 Perfection under the common law appears to require that the lender have "sole dominion and control" over the account, which is generally understood to mean that the lender must have the exclusive authority to control the disposition of funds held in the account.
 It is not clear, however, whether the lender's rights in this respect must be exclusive or, alternatively, whether the lender can be perfected even if the borrower retains withdrawal rights prior to an event of default.
 In addition to substantive difficulties, a significant choice-of-law issue arises under Current Article 9 when the borrower is located in a different jurisdiction than the account.
 In this case, it is unclear which jurisdiction's substantive law will govern.

-A substantially revised version of Article 9 ("Revised Article 9") has been approved by the National Conference of Commissioners on Uniform State Laws.5 Among other things, Revised Article 9 remedies the difficulties described above by including deposit accounts as original collateral,6 except in "consumer transactions."7
+Among other things, Revised Article 9 remedies the difficulties described above by including deposit accounts as original collateral, except in "consumer transactions."
+Revised § 9-102(a)(29); Revised § § 9-109(d)(13), 9-102(a)(26).

-Revised Article 9 will not require that the debtor be deprived of the right to withdraw funds for the secured party to have control.11 Also, subjecting the secured party's ability to direct the disposition of funds to certain conditions, such as a default by the debtor, will not negate its control.
+Revised Article 9 will not require that the debtor be deprived of the right to withdraw funds for the secured party to have control.
+Revised § 9-104(b).
+Also, subjecting the secured party's ability to direct the disposition of funds to certain conditions, such as a default by the debtor, will not negate its control.
 A creditor will not have control, however, if such condition is the consent of the debtor.

 Revised Article 9 includes comprehensive rules governing the priority of perfected security interests in deposit accounts: